There are many benefits of incentives in the workplace:

 Low employee engagement leads to lower productivity and a higher risk of turnover, which is costly for businesses.
 According to various studies, replacing a salaried employee can cost as much as twice their annual salary.

-In a global study, the number one predictor of employee engagement (out of 91 possible factors) was a personal commitment to their company’s core values.
+In a global study by HR.com, the number one predictor of employee engagement (out of 91 possible factors) was a personal commitment to their company’s core values.
 This means that companies aren’t doing a good job of inspiring that commitment.

 Leveraging the Benefits of Incentives in the Workplace to Inspire Your Staff